 While Tulane is a challenging university, it is also supportive.
 The School of Architecture pairs first-year students with upperclassmen mentors to introduce them to the school’s unique culture.

 The Tulane School of Architecture is comprised of approximately 350 undergraduate and graduate students.
 It is a close-knit community of makers and thinkers working together to develop their skills as designers.
 Faculty members are knowledgeable and accessible, with a genuine interest in student achievement and experience.
 Small, engaging classes allow students to receive personalized attention crucial to the creative process.

+Students also receive support from studio groups and a dedicated undergraduate academic advisor.
 Several student-run groups provide the opportunity for leadership within the larger School of Architecture community.
 And a snapshot of student life at the School can be found in theCharette, a student-edited publication: www.the-charrette.com

 Major advising within the School of Architecture is handled by the Associate Dean for Academics and Advising Emily Parsons or Program Directors.

 The Fabrication Labs provides students with opportunities to enrich their three-dimensional design explorations while developing their education in fabrication technologies.